IFM-Tech-Connect-Bootcamp/Expense-Tracker-Project/docs/PRESENTATION_LAYER_IMPLEMENTATION.md

 - **Testing Settings**: Test-specific configurations
 - **Documentation Settings**: OpenAPI schema configuration

-This presentation layer provides a robust, secure, and well-documented HTTP API that seamlessly bridges web requests with the business logic implemented in the application layer, while maintaining clean architecture principles and providing excellent developer experience through comprehensive documentation and consistent patterns.
+This presentation layer provides a robust, secure, and well-documented HTTP API that seamlessly bridges web requests with the business logic implemented in the application layer, while maintaining clean architecture principles and providing excellent developer experience through comprehensive documentation, consistent patterns, and simplified synchronous architecture that improves team productivity and maintainability.